 - Zest and peel your oranges.
 (Save the zest in your freezer for future use.)

-- Add your peels to a half-gallon mason jar.
+- Add the citrus peels to a half-gallon mason jar.

 - Once the mason jar is half-full of your zested orange peel, add 1/4 cup of sugar.